Article first published October 2013, updated May 2019

-Using your email campaigns to collect subscriber feedback doesn’t necessarily have to involve the rigmarole of creating lengthy surveys.
-Instead, you can try adding a simple star rating to gauge satisfaction on anything – from recent purchases, to customer service experiences.
+Using your email campaigns to collect subscriber feedback doesn’t necessarily have to involve the process of creating lengthy surveys.
+Instead, you can try adding a simple star rating to gauge satisfaction on anything from recent purchases to customer service experiences.

 After checking out a couple of lightweight, CSS-only options for the star ratings, we found one that did the job, adapted it for email, then got it working with two popular services.

-Just as the concept is pretty simple, thankfully so is the code that we came up with – and you don’t need serious hacker skills to make it work in your email campaigns.
-But first, we’ll need to find a way to collect and measure your star ratings, before they start rolling in.
+Just as the concept is pretty simple, thankfully, so is the code that we came up with—and you don’t need a lot of coding experience to make it work in your email campaigns.
+But first, it’s important to find a way to collect and measure your star ratings before they start rolling in.

 Choosing a service for collecting feedback